Erebot/Erebot/docs/src/Installation.rst

 --------------------------------

 A PHAR archive is simply a way of bundling all the necessary files in one big file.
-However, PHAR's archive does not contain any module.
+However, the PHAR archive does not contain any module.
 Thus, to get a working installation, you must install additional Erebot modules.
 At a minimum, this includes the following modules: